rvegajr/ez-db-codegen-core/README.md

 ### Using this project:

-1. Navigate to an empty directoy where you want to install this tool at.
+1. Navigate to an empty directory where you want to install this tool at.
 1. Using the command line: `dotnet new tool-manifest`
 2. Once this has completed:
  `dotnet tool install EzDbCodeGen.Cli --interactive`